cjroura/cjroura/README.md

 - **Kodeco**
   - iOS Development Certificate with High Honors | 2023 - 2024

-- **Apple Developer Enterprise Track**
+- **Apple Developer Academy - Enterprise Track**
-  - Graduated with certificate & selected for a presentation of my capstone app
+  - Graduated with certificate & selected for a presentation of my capstone app, *ColorsKeeper*.
+The presentation was attended by notable figures including the CFO of Apple, the Italian Prime Minister, and a crowd of approximately 300-500 attendees.

 ---